fares3356/mvc-tech-blog/README.md

 # Tech Blog

-Link to the deployed application can be tested here on Heroku: [Tech Blog](https://tech-blog-lh.herokuapp.com/) and the project repository can be viewed here: [Tech Blog](https://github.com/fares3356/mvc-tech-blog).
+The project repository can be viewed here: [Tech Blog](https://github.com/fares3356/mvc-tech-blog).

 Feel free to test by logging in with these credentials:
 Username: testUser